 The red dagging pattern represents both the cutting and the flames.
 Notice also the facial image in the black part of his left sleeve, a feature Van Eyck mirrored in Beaufort’s red sleeve seen in the Knights of Christ.
 The black sections also suggest that the quartering – cutting the body into four parts – was done by removing Blount’s two arms and his head.

 Blount’s execution took place at the Green Ditch outside Oxford.
 This is indicated by the man standing behind Blount, wearing a green gown.
 There’s a familiar look about him.
-He resembles Jan van Eyck, or d’Eyck – dyke being the dutch translation of ditch.
-But it’s not.
-However, some seventeen years after Pol Limbourg had died in 1416, Jan van Eyck painted a self-portrait of the Man in a Red Turban, taking his inspiration from the detail and narrative revealed in this section of the January folio.
+He resembles Jan van Eyck, or d’Eyck – dyke being the dutch translation of ditch – and his self-portrait of the Man in a Red Turban.

 More on this in a future post.